shablamz/shablamz.github.io/index.md

 [![Run in Google Colab](https://img.shields.io/badge/Colab-Run_in_Google_Colab-blue?logo=Google&logoColor=FDBA18)](https://colab.research.google.com/drive/1ZzKSD9GWtOLVK30zV3pa8Okun7H-DCB-?usp=sharing)
 [![View on GitHub](https://img.shields.io/badge/GitHub-View_on_GitHub-blue?logo=GitHub)](https://github.com/shalabs/label-free-live-cell-segmentation)

 Label-free imaging is a method for visualizing cells that have not been labeled or altered, so cells are analyzed in their native, unperturbed state.
 Findings are therefore more reliable and biologically relevant.
 It is also a much quicker and cheaper technique as there is no genetic modification and cell line generation.
 A combination of contrast-improving optics and image analysis algorithms are used to analyze cell cultures.
 Accurate segmentation of individual cells enables the exploration of complex biological questions, but this requires sophisticated imaging processing pipelines due to the low contrast and high object density.
-In this work, I used Deep Learning techniques to train a model and evaluate its segmentation accuracy.
+In this work, I use Deep Learning techniques to train a model and evaluate its segmentation accuracy.

 <img width="658" alt="image" src="https://github.com/shalabs/shalabs.github.io/assets/80707214/0da5c2e3-e8e0-48a4-958d-5fcae0303c5e">